 ¨Constant togetherness is fine – but only for Siamese twins¨

-My Experience with Couples Traveling Too Much Together
+My Experience with Traveling Too Much with Other People

+I find that if I spend more than six weeks straight with other people, particularly in group travel, all I want to do is be alone.
 While this is primarily a problem for couples, it can sometimes be a problem for almost any Fifty-Plus Nomad.
-I find that if I more than six weeks participating in group travel, all I want to do is be alone.
-Since I know that this can be a problem, I plan my extended travel to include at least a week every month where I am entirely alone.
-During these times I usually pick the most anonymous, big city hotels possible and I go out to eat and visit museums alone.
+Since I know this can be a problem, I plan my extended travel to include at least a week every month where I am entirely alone.
+During these times, I usually pick the most anonymous, big city hotels possible, and I go out to eat and visit museums alone.

 While I usually travel by myself, I have had several opportunities to travel in a couple during the last several years, generally for two to three weeks at a time.
 It was fun for a short period.
-I doubt, however, that I would be comfortable traveling for much longer at one time.
-It is too hard to accommodate the needs of another person for an extended period.
+I doubt, however, that I would be comfortable traveling this way for much longer at one time.
+It is too hard to accommodate the needs of another person for a long period.

-When I have talked to other Fifty-Plus Nomads, who travel as a couple, many say that sometimes, they wish they could spend some time alone.
-Travel tends to cause this feeling because you are spending a lot of time with your partner in close spaces (i.e., cruise cabins, hotel rooms, etc.).
+When I have talked to other long-term travelers, who travel as a couple, many say that sometimes, they wish they could spend some time alone.
+Travel tends to cause this feeling because you spend a lot of time with your partner in close spaces (i.e., cruise cabins, hotel rooms, etc.).

 You also have to resolve problems that arise in your travels.
-Some of these problems are ones that you have not addressed before – i.e., how to deal with persistent vendors in emerging countries– and can easily cause conflict between partners.
-(Often one partner is more generous and tolerant with vendors than the other, for example).
+Some of these problems are ones that you have not addressed before – i.e., how to deal with persistent vendors in third-world countries- and can easily cause conflict between partners.
+(Often, one partner is more generous and tolerant with vendors than the other, for example).

 It’s also rare that two people have the same travel personality.
-Usually, they will, therefore, have to make some concessions to accommodate the needs of their partner.
+Usually, they will, therefore, have to make some concessions to accommodate their partner’s needs.
 Making these concessions can get tiring after a while.

-I have never met any Fifty-Plus Nomad couples personally that have broken up during their travels.
-However, I have heard stories of broken relations among Fifty-Plus Nomad couples.
+I have never met any long-term traveling couples personally that have broken up during their travels.
+However, I have heard stories of broken relations among such couples.

-Most of these relationship breakups involve couples who have retired and then decided to become a Fifty-Plus Nomad.
-Many of these couples spent a lot of time without their partners before retirement — for couples sending all their time together, traveling causes a lot of friction.
+Most of these relationship breakups involve recently retired couples who then decided to embark on a long-term trip.
+Many of these couples spent a lot of time without their partners before retirement.
+For such couples, sending all their time with each other, traveling can cause a lot of friction.

 How Couples Can Overcome Too Much Togetherness On the Road?

-That said, there are some responses to too-much together, which are different from how to do with loneliness.
-The following suggestions are inspired from Planet D.
+That said, some responses to the problem are different from how to do with loneliness.
+The following suggestions are inspired by Planet D.

-- Don’t forget that you are a couple traveling together.
+- Don’t forget that you are a couple.
 Take time to have body contact.
-It’s easy to become simply ‘pals’ on the road;
+It’s easy to become simply ‘pals’ on the road.

 - Communicate more than at home.
-When traveling together, you are like to notice more things that annoy you about your spouse than at home.
+When traveling as a couple (or as a group) you are like to notice more things that annoy you about your spouse than at home.
 You are spending more time together often in a small space.
-If you bottle up your frustrations, it could have worse consequences than at home;
+If you bottle up your frustrations, it could have worse consequences than at home.

 - Be willing to give and take.
-Try to find activities that you can enjoy together.
-When that is not possible, do something one spouse likes one day and something the other one enjoys the next day,
+Try to find activities that you can enjoy with each other.
+When that is not possible, do something one spouse likes one day and something the other one enjoys the next day.

 - Be willing to argue but also forgive and move on.
 Once you’ve gotten it all out and made up, accept the apology and leave it alone.